ctechfilmuniversity/lecture_ws2324_creative_coding_1/docs/03_slides/cc1_ws2324_08_slides.md

 --

-> Software is a set of programs or sequence of instructions that allows the users to perform a well-defined function or some specified task
+> Software is a set of programs or sequence of instructions that allows the users to perform a well-defined function or some specified task.

 .footnote[[[javatpoint]](https://www.javatpoint.com/what-is-software)]